Dr. Jim Payton

 Bridging East and West

-Reconciling history and the Bible’s teachings has long been of interest to Dr. James R. Payton, Jr.
+Reconciling history and the Bible’s teachings has long been of interest to Dr. Jim R. Payton, Jr.

 Dr. Payton believes it is important for Western Christians to break outside the box and study other Christian civilizations.
 He cites the Byzantine Empire, which lasted for more than 1100 years, all but 19 months being led by Christian emperors.
 He also notes that some Christian communions like Eastern Orthodoxy have experienced few church splits because they minimize doctrinal disputes, living instead out of the recognition that God is beyond comprehension and his works are mysterious.

 Dr. Payton currently lives in Mount Hope with his wife, Sharon.
-Together they have four children and five grandsons.
+Together they have four children and six grandchildren.
 In his spare time, Jim enjoys international travel (especially to Eastern Europe), reading, physical fitness, and weight-lifting.
 For more information visit his Faculty Profile